scriptituk/tv-test-card-maker/README-beta.md

 > ![Note](assets/icons/note-16.svg)\
 > For *BBC-A*, which has no graticule, `Gsz` is the distance between adjacent horizontal castellation midpoints clamped within ±10% of the vertical ones.
-  This makes elements shrink as the aspect ratio reduces, resulting in a 5:4 version close to the early TCA shown on Arthur Dungate’s 5x4 era page, see [test card links](#test-cards) and [example](#aspect-ratio).
+  This makes elements shrink as the aspect ratio reduces, resulting in a 5:4 version close to the early TCA shown on Arthur Dungate’s 5x4 era page, see [test card links](#test-cards) and [ratio example](#aspect-ratio).

 </details>